tehmina-ahmed/RaffleTicketProject2/README.md

 <p align="center">
   <img width="600" height="350" src="https://github.com/tehmina-ahmed/Kaspas_Till_System/blob/main/Documentation/Trello%20Board.png">
 </p>
-Here is the Trello Kanban Board used to track tasks against time and the priority order of them.
+Here is the Asana Kanban Board used to track tasks against time and the priority order of them.
 The Board displays tasks that were ordered into...
 To-Do,
  In Progress, and,
  Done